 Hearing someone say that your culture and safe space is a Disney Land Adventure for them is disgusting and offensive.
 We are not zoo creatures for their amusement.

 The presence of straight women is bringing more and more straight guys to our safe spaces.
 This is not cool for our safety.
 But it is crazy that one woman thinks this is the big issue with women in gay bars.

 Gay Males, Stop Bringing your Girlfriends to our Safe Spaces:

 Guys, this is a no-brainer.
-You should know the gay scene by now.
-You should know when and where you can bring your straight female friends and when you should leave them at home or go to another space.
+You should know the gay scene by now, and you should know when and where you can bring your straight female friends and when you should leave them at home or go to another space.

 Try to respect the safe spaces for what they are meant for.
 And if you can’t, then you shouldn’t be there either.

 “It makes me nervous to see women alone there without their gay friends.
-I don’t know if they’ll out me if they see me on the street somewhere.
-I work in Los Angeles so it’s a possibility.”
+I don’t know if they’ll out me if they see me on the street somewhere, and I work in Los Angeles, so it’s a possibility.”

 This fear has caused Joe to hold back from going out as often as he would like.
-And in his opinion, the presence of women take away from the sacred space he needs to be free.
+And in his opinion, the presence of women removes the sacred space he needs to be free.

-The laws around the world are not the same as in the United States.
+The laws worldwide are not the same as those in the United States.
 If you travel and want to go to gay bars as a woman or a gay man with female friends, don’t expect to gain entry.
-Many bars and clubs in Europe have men only nights and gay male only venues.
-They will not change their laws for you.
-Don’t ask.
+Many bars and clubs in Europe have men-only nights and gay male-only venues.
+They will not change their laws for you and don’t ask.